 Every captivated reader of these inspired pages will have his or her own special fancy.
 Who would have thought that Schedule 16 could cover its vital content (‘Part 2: minor and consequential amendments’) in a mere 34 elegant pages?
 On balance, though, I would award the palm to Schedule 20, on ‘Controlled foreign companies and foreign permanent establishments’.
 What a tragedy that this Schedule closed with its number of pages (97) still just short of a century.
 It is a miracle of compression that nobody who has read it from start to finish will ever be quite able to forget.

-Gideon's excelled himself.
+Osborne's excelled himself.